 Besan sweets recipes

 1. Mysore pak recipe – popular and super delicious Indian sweet from the city of mysore.
-Mysore pak is made with gram flour, ghee and sugar. this melt in the mouth rich sweet is so called as its was invented in the kitchens of the mysore palace. few more popular recipes from mysore cuisine are:
+Mysore pak is made with gram flour, ghee and sugar.
+This melt in the mouth rich sweet is so called as its was invented in the kitchens of the Mysore palace. few more popular recipes from Mysore cuisine are:

 2. Seven cup burfi – easy and delicious South Indian sweet that can be made for any festive or religious occasion.
 7 cup barfi is also called as 7 cup cake.
 As the name suggests, 7 cup barfi includes 7 cups or 7 measures of ingredients.
 It is a popular sweet recipe made during Diwali festival.
 You can also check this Collection of 121 Diwali sweets recipes.

 3. Besan ladoo – one of the popular ladoos often made during festive occasions.
-Besan ladoo is an easy and healthy sweet which is made all over India. for more delicious ladoo recipes you can check this Collection of 26 ladoo recipes.
+Besan ladoo is an easy and healthy sweet that is made all over India. for more delicious ladoo recipes you can check this Collection of 26 ladoo recipes.

 4. Besan halwa – a delicious halwa made from gram flour, ghee, sugar and cardamom powder. besan halwa is a quick recipe but a lot of stirring is required, so too much of hand work.
 But every bit of effort is worth to make this dessert.
 If you like halwa then you can check these popular Halwa recipes like:

-5. Besan barfi – traditional Indian sweet of a rich and delicious barfi made with gram flour, sugar and ghee. it is one of those traditional sweets that is loved by everyone including kids. for more delicious barfi recipes you can check this Collection of 12 barfi recipes.
+5. Besan barfi – traditional Indian sweet of a rich and delicious barfi made with gram flour, sugar and ghee. it is one of those traditional sweets that is loved by everyone including kids.

 Besan snacks recipes

 1. Pakora recipes – pakora or pakoda are basically Indian fritters made with gram flour (besan).
 Pakoras are fried, crisp snacks made with different veggies.
-You can have pakoras with Bread or with an accompanying Chutney like Pudina Chutney or Coriander chutney or Sweet green chutney or Sweet chaat chutney Or Tomato sauce.
+You can have pakoras with Bread or with an accompanying Chutney like Pudina Chutney or Coriander chutney or Sweet green chutney or Sweet chaat chutney or Tomato sauce.

 2. Khandvi recipe – soft and melt in mouth spiced and tempered rolls made from besan batter.
 Preparing khandvi is slightly tricky, but once you get it right, its one of the most easiest snack one can make.